 Aptos Middle School provides diverse and comprehensive academic programs, including English classes for English Language Learners, special education programs, and honors classes.
 WritersCorps works in several 7th and 8th grade language arts classrooms and also holds a lunchtime program that is open to all students.

 Hilltop School is an education and support service center for pregnant and parenting teens who want to continue their education in a caring and nurturing atmosphere.
 Students receive on-site childcare for their infant while earning academic and elective credits allowing them to transition back to their respective schools.
-WritersCorps partners with the language arts teacher to offer in-school writing instruction.
+WritersCorps partners with the language arts teacher to offer in-school creative writing workshops.

 Mission High School is a comprehensive public high school located in the Mission District.
 About half of the school’s student body is learning English.
 Mission High is proud of its ethnic diversity and tries to instill positive social values, acceptance and tolerance in its students.
 WritersCorps provides workshops in several classrooms and after-school at the Creative Writing Club.